matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Docker Images

 - An Image defines a Docker Container:
-    - Similar in concept to a snapshot of a VM.
+    - Similar in a concept to a snapshot of a VM.
     - Or a class vs instance of the class.
 - Images are immutable:
     - Once built, the files making up an image do not change.

 **Image Layers**

-- Images are built in layers.
+- Images built in layers.
 - Each layer is an immutable file, but is a collection of files and directories.
 - Layers receive an ID, calculated via a SHA 256 hash of the layer contents.
     - Thus, if the layer contents change, the SHA 256 hash changes also.